-When you think of a holiday in Italy, you may soon think of Lake Garda, Tuscany and Sicily.
-They are all wonderful of course, but there is much more to discover in Italy!
-One of those hidden gems is the region of Le Marche, or: The Marches.
-Here you will discover why this region is highly recommended.
+When you think of a holiday in Italy, you might think of Lake Garda, Tuscany and Sicily.
+They are all wonderful, of course, but there is so much more to discover in Italy!
+One of these hidden gems is the region of Le Marche: The Marches.
+Here you will discover why this region is so highly recommended.

 Unknown makes unloved' certainly doesn't apply to Le Marche.
-This Italian region may be a little less known to the general public, but that says nothing about its beauty.
-Its location between the Adriatic Sea and the Apennines ensures that you have the best of both worlds: long sandy and pebble beaches, but also cosy mountain villages with an amazing view.
+This Italian region may be less well known to the general public, but that says nothing about its beauty.
+Situated between the Adriatic Sea and the Apennines, it offers the best of both worlds: long sandy and pebble beaches, but also cosy mountain villages with stunning views.

-There are also plenty of beautiful cities to visit.
-You have Ancona (the capital) and below that the area Monte Conero, known for its good wines.
-Other recommendations are Urbino, Pesaro, Fano, Macerata, Ascoli Piceno and Fermo, where you will find beautiful large squares, cosy bars and restaurants, historical buildings and many museums.
+There are also many beautiful cities to visit.
+There is Ancona (the capital) and below it the Monte Conero area, famous for its fine wines.
+Other places to visit are Urbino, Pesaro, Fano, Macerata, Ascoli Piceno and Fermo, where you will find beautiful large squares, cosy bars and restaurants, historic buildings and many museums.
 Very nice to discover!

 Le Marche is the only Italian region written in the plural form, this probably is due to its high variety of views, its gorgeous coastal line, the mountains inland and the rolling hills in between, or maybe because of the many dialects that are spoken.. who knows....